avanikawa/docs_haptik/docs/bot-analytics/user-reviews.md

 ![image](https://user-images.githubusercontent.com/75118325/120096985-d7133400-c14b-11eb-93cd-b5cfcbbf91ed.png)

-You can choose the view the _reviews_ on the basis of _star ratings_ provided by the user.
+You can choose to view the _reviews_ on the basis of _star ratings_ provided by the user.

 Selecting **All** option will show you all the cumulative reviews along with the star ratings provided by the user.

-This is helpful to understand what are majority reviews provided by users who have given a particular star rating.
+This is helpful to understand the co-relation between reviews and star ratings.

 You can also select to view reviews for selected star ratings.